SiebeBosch/RibasimViewer/README.md

 The webviewer consists solely of HTML, Javascript and CSS, thus making it extremely lightweight and portable.
 A webserver is NOT necessary.
 Launching the application is simply a matter of double-clicking index.html.

-The viewer can be populated with a RIBASIM model topology and simulation results by using the Community Edition of Hydroconsult's HydroToolbox software (first release expected in October 2023).
+The viewer can be populated with a RIBASIM model topology and simulation results by using the Community Edition of Hydroconsult's HydroToolbox software.
 ![Alt text](./images/example.png)

 ## Requirements